hturnbull93/portfolio/README.md

 Wrote a test that SEO renders an og:title metatag.
 Red.

-- Added a metatag with property og:title and content of the seo title.
+- Added a metatag with property og:title and content of the `seo.title`.

 Green.

 Wrote a test that the og:title can be overwritten by passing a title prop.

-This passes as the seo.title is already dynamically set.
+This passes as the `seo.title` is already dynamically set.
 Green.

 Wrote a test that SEO renders an og:description metatag.
 Red.

-- Added a metatag with property og:description and content of the seo description.
+- Added a metatag with property og:description and content of the `seo.description`.

 Green.

 Wrote a test that the og:description can be overwritten by passing a description prop.

-This passes as the seo.description is already dynamically set.
+This passes as the `seo.description` is already dynamically set.
 Green.

 Wrote a test that SEO renders an og:image metatag.
 Red.

-- Added a metatag with property og:image and content of the seo twitterThumbnail.
+- Added a metatag with property og:image and content of the `seo.twitterThumbnail`.
 Red.
 I might change this later if the image needs to be of a different size in practice.

 Green.